mp-se/espframework/README.md

 # Code samples
 There is an example application with all included files for platformio.
 So this section will highlight the main parts for using the framework.
 It consists of 3 parts:
 * src - Source and Header files for the classes
-* html - HTML files that needs to be Minified (made smaller).
-See VSCODE Minify plugin.
-* test - Example json files that can be used to test html parts.
 * platformio.ini - Build file for platformio in VSCODE

 ## class BaseConfig